opencv/opencv/modules/viz/doc/widget.rst

 -------------------
 Constructs a WPlane.

-.. ocv:function:: WPlane(const Vec4f& coefs, float size = 1.0, const Color &color = Color::white())
+.. ocv:function:: WPlane(const Vec4d& coefs, double size = 1.0, const Color &color = Color::white())

     :param coefs: Plane coefficients as in (A,B,C,D) where Ax + By + Cz + D = 0.
     :param size: Size of the plane.
     :param color: :ocv:class:`Color` of the plane.

-.. ocv:function:: WPlane(const Vec4f& coefs, const Point3f& pt, float size = 1.0, const Color &color = Color::white())
+.. ocv:function:: WPlane(const Vec4d& coefs, const Point3f& pt, double size = 1.0, const Color &color = Color::white())

     :param coefs: Plane coefficients as in (A,B,C,D) where Ax + By + Cz + D = 0.
     :param pt: Position of the plane.